rouskinlab/seismic-rna/src/userdocs/install.rst

 stable release (currently version 3.12), though SEISMIC-RNA is compatible with version 3.10 and later.

-Activate the Conda environment for SEISMIC-RNA
+Step 3: Activate the Conda environment for SEISMIC-RNA
 --------------------------------------------------------------------------------

 Before you install SEISMIC-RNA into the Conda environment, you must "activate"